Skip to main content

 Being an Air Warden, my father was also in charge of handing out the ration cards for the neighbourhood and I often helped him.

-The photo below shows German women lining up for potatoes with their ration coupons.
-(Photo by Robert Capra, Magnum Photos)
+(Note: This photo shows German women lining up for potatoes with their ration coupons.
+Photo by Robert Capra, Magnum Photos.)

 * * * * *